Are Reusable Sanitary Pads Good?

 Reusable pads also require that you develop a routine of sorts around their care and maintenance, so this will take a little extra time in the initial stages.

 Pros: Pads, tampons, applicators and associated packaging binned by the average disposables user in a lifetime amount to a total of 120-150kg of waste which is destined for landfill or worse, our sewerage system, oceans or beaches.
-With reusable sanitary pads, this is eliminated almost totally.
+With washable pads, this is eliminated almost totally.
 With the choices on offer, you can choose to use only fabrics which are 100% compostable and expect them to last around five years.
 All you’re left with once your sanitary pads are shredded and retired to the compost heap are the snappers or Velcro fastenings, and with a little creativity, even these can be saved from landfill.